Gender pay gap reporting 2020

-In 2018 the government made gender pay gap (GPG) reporting mandatory by amending the Equalities Act 2010 (Specific Duties and Public Authorities) Regulations 2017 so that all public sector employers with more than 250 employees are required annually to measure and publish their gender pay gap prominently on the government website and their own.
+In 2018, it became mandatory for all public sector employers with more than 250 employees to measure and publish their gender pay gap (GPG) information on the government website and their own.

-It is important that you include on your website a narrative and action plan.
+It is important that you include on your website a narrative and action plan, as outlined in our practical guide.
 Some organisations did this last year and found it invaluable to concentrate efforts on narrowing the gap over future years.
 In the narrative, it may be helpful for you to include the following:

 - Numbers of staff (headcount rather than whole time equivalent) as well as the required percentages.
 This will help NHS Employers gather a more accurate overall picture of outcomes.

 - Percentages of those under Agenda for Change pay scales should be shown separately from those on medical pay scales.
 This will show if there are any differences in the GPG between pay of doctors and non-medical staff.